Justin-Booij/mesh-grpc-bug/README.md

 # mesh-grpc-bug

-This is a repo for the purpose of reproducing a current bug in graphql-mesh v1 which causes only the last (alphabetically) service added to work
+This is a repo for the purpose of reproducing an [issue](https://github.com/ardatan/graphql-mesh/issues/7962 ) which causes only the last (alphabetically) service added to work properly.
+The alphabetically last service will run properly, while the rest errors with the message:
+`Object at path xx.xxService is not a Service constructor`

+expected behaviour is that all services would run without issue.

 How to run:
 1. start store-api and pet-api using node `node api.js` f.e on both api's